-Dr. Torq is an inventor, writer, speaker, experimentalist…and adventurer who explains the latest, bleeding-edge technology and trends to audiences worldwide, through his published articles and in-person tech talks.
+Dr. Torq is an inventor, writer, speaker, experimentalist…and adventurer who explains the latest, bleeding-edge technology trends to audiences worldwide, through his published articles and in-person tech talks.

-The trademark Steampunk-themed gadgets, he builds are insanely popular online, at conferences and at tech events.
+The trademark Steampunk-themed prototype gadgets, he builds are insanely popular online, at conferences and at tech events.

 Doc specializes in the physical computing stack, Linux, DIY/Maker Movement and the tech media.
 His weekly “Off The Shelf Hacker” column covers the physical computing spectrum from micro-controllers to firmware to software to IoT, electronics, machine design and beyond.
 And, it’s not just hands-on tech stuff.
-He also shares hard-earned insights on geek culture, doing demos and presentations, branding and tech promotion.
+He also shares hard-earned insights on geek culture, doing demos, presentations, branding and tech promotion.

 He’s led a variety of engineering, business, and special projects with Martin-Marietta, AT&T, Intermedia, Lockheed-Martin, and other organizations.
 Doc has covered tech for Linux.com, Linux Journal magazine, Raspberry Pi Geek Magazine, techtarget, Dice, thenewstack.io and others, since 2001.
 He is a co-author of “Point & Click OpenOffice.org” and worked as a contributing editor for LinuxToday.com.